 All this being said, the people of Stockholm do have a very acceptable level of living but this does not mean that they do not wish for more.
 They are unhappy because they do wish for more and often don’t know what that more is or if they do know, they don't know how to chase it.
 They doubt whether or not they should.
 It is like a culture staring with longing every night at the North Star before they carry on with their routines.
 And I am in love their longing hearts.

 The dominant positive vibration of Stockholm is: Innovation.
-I was a bit frustrated that I couldn’t make the dominant positive vibration that sorcery, ice, moss and wood like Norse feeling to their energy fields.
+I was a bit frustrated that I couldn’t assert that the dominant positive vibration is that sorcery, ice, moss and wood like Norse feeling to their energy fields.
 That is simply a personal favorite.
 It is an energetic feeling flavor that I find addictive.
 But the dominant positive vibration is innovation.
 The way this manifests in the people of Stockholm is not in creating new things to do.
 It is in finding new ways or methods of doing the same thing that has already been done.
 Their minds seem to be bent for success in improving upon methods and they are unbridled by the idea that just because something has been done in a certain way for a long time, that makes it the best way to do something.
 Cultures that operate under the idea that because something has been done a certain way forever means it is the best way of doing something, tend to be highly hierarchical.
 Stockholm (and potentially all of Sweden) is one of the least hierarchical places I’ve ever been.
 You can feel the unfamiliar lack of tension inherent in their sense of equality and mutual respect.
 It is startling to feel that lack of tension actually.

 To generalize, the people of Stockholm were very clean, healthy and lets say it, beautiful people.
 My Son owes most of his genetic roots on his fathers side to Sweden.
 I could not believe how much the people in Sweden looked and felt like both he and his father.
 It made me miss him so much more.
 I will bring him there one day to awaken and activate that aspect of his genetic memory.
 I could not write anything on Sweden without making it known that the people of Sweden are some of the most beautiful people on the planet earth.
 I might say that as a whole, they are the most beautiful example of what the Caucasian race is capable of being.
 The lines of their faces and figures are mesmerizing.
 And something that really stuck out to myself as an extrasensory is that compared to so many other people around the world, their skin is incredibly healthy.
 Whether they are attuned or not, they put effort into taking care of themselves and of everything in their lives really.
 They are not the type of people to ‘let themselves or their property go’.
 And the water in the city is the highest vibrationally speaking and the least ‘abused’ and tainted in a major metropolitan city that I’ve ever seen.
 I actually chose to drink the tap water.